klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 Returns AccountKey of a given address.
 If the account has [AccountKeyLegacy](../../../../../klaytn/design/accounts.md#accountkeylegacy) or the account of the given address is a [Smart Contract Account](../../../../../klaytn/design/accounts.md#smart-contract-accounts-scas), it will return an empty key value.
 Please refer to [Account Key](../../../../../klaytn/design/accounts.md#account-key) for more details.

-**NOTE** `caver.rpc.klay.getAccountKey` returns the account key if the account exists on the network,  so `null` is returned if the account matching the address does not exist on the actual blockchain network.
+**NOTE** `caver.rpc.klay.getAccountKey` returns an object that differs by each AccountKey type.
+If a Klaytn account matching the given address does not exist in the network, `null` is returned.

 **Parameters**